Las Vegas to Sedona Road Trip: 10 Fun Stops to Make

 Las Vegas to Sedona

-Flying into Vegas, you’ll obviously need a car to drive to Sedona.
+Flying into Vegas, you’ll obviously need a car for driving to Sedona.
 With no hidden fees and 24/7 customer service, DiscoverCars.com allows you to compare prices of different rental agencies.
-And if you need to crash for the night, Fairfield Inn right by Harry Reid International Airport is a good spot that will get you on your way after a good night’s sleep.
+And if you need to crash for the night, Fairfield Inn, right by Harry Reid International Airport, is a good spot that will get you on your way after a good night’s sleep.

 When you map the route to Sedona from Vegas, there are several options but the one I’m highlighting here is a good mix of smaller four-lane highways and interstates until you exit I-17 south of Flagstaff onto Highway 89A.
 If you only have one day, this drive is ideal to see a few attractions on the way but still arrive to Sedona without feeling overly tired from being in the car.

-Driving straight through, it’s approximately 279 miles and should take about four and a half hours, without stopping.
+Driving straight through, Las Vegas to Sedona is approximately 279 miles and should take about four and a half hours, without stopping.
 There are literally dozens of awesome things to do along this route, but for practicality, in this itinerary, I’m assuming you want to get to Sedona asap.
 So, this guide is designed ideally for a day, with other suggestions to extend it throughout.

 If you already know you’d like to turn this drive into a two or three day long road trip, then I suggest adding Grand Canyon National Park for a second day.
 For a third day, consider adding Sunset Crater National Monument and Walnut Canyon National Monument to your itinerary.
 Both are located near Flagstaff.